Truck racing

 Truck racing is a form of motorsport road racing which involves modified versions of heavy tractor units on road racing or oval track circuits.

 History

-The sport started in the United States at the Atlanta Motor Speedway on June 17, 1979 and was the opening scene in the movie Smokey and the Bandit II.
+The sport started in the United States at the Atlanta Motor Speedway on June 17, 1979.
+Mike "Ro-HoA" Adams finished first among 30 competitors in the inaugural 200 mi race (billed as the "Bobtail 200") in his rebuilt, 20-wheel, 1965 GMC truck, in front of 18,500 spectators.
+Footage of the race was used in the opening scene in the movie Smokey and the Bandit II.

 Maximum race speed is restricted to 160 km/h (100 mph) for safety reasons, and a minimum weight limit is 5500 kg.
 Races start from a rolling start, and commonly races last from 8 to 12 laps.
 Although a non contact sport, due to the physical size, and closeness of trucks to one another during races, minor collisions can often occur.
 However, injuries to drivers are very rare.

 Unlike other forms of motor sport aside from touring car racing, race trucks look like their road-going counterparts and conform to regulations to ensure that major components used are the same.

 North America

+Canada

+In Canada, particularly in Quebec, semi-truck drag racing is held in a side-by-side format, including uphill races.
+Competitions may feature both tractor units without trailers (bobtail) and trucks pulling loaded trailers.
+The format is commonly associated with races held at events such as Challenge 255 in Baie-du-Febvre.